-For a full description of the structure and amount of said remuneration for 2020, please consult the Remuneration Report, which is made available to the public at the Company's registered office and on its website (www.posteitaliane.it) by the deadline prescribed by law.
+For a full description of the structure and amount of said remuneration for 2021, please consult the Remuneration Report, which is made available to the public at the Company's registered office and on its website (www.posteitaliane.it) by the deadline prescribed by law.

-7. Committees (pursuant to article 123-bis, paragraph 2, letter. d), TUF)
+7. Committees (pursuant to Article 123-bis, section 2, letter d, TUF)

-7.1 Organizational and operational rules
+7.1 Organisational and operational rules